 RETAIL CONSTRUCTION

 The metropolis of Rogers lately issued an industrial construction allowance worth $1.36 million.
-The allow is getting used to construct an eight,192-rectangular-foot retail construction at 2401 W. Pleasant Grove Road.
+The allow is used to construct an eight 192-rectangular-foot retail construction at 2401 W. Pleasant Grove Road.

 National tire store Discount Tire Co.
 Is the owner and tenant.
 The organization paid $1—four million for the 1.86-acre lot closing yr.
 C.R.
 Crawford of Fayetteville is the main development.